 By studying Human Resource Management, students prepare to become an HR business partner who manages a broad range of HR activities in an organizational setting.
 As part of this program, you’ll delve deep into total rewards, employee and labor relations, HR legal and regulatory environments, HR technologies, and more.
 Classes in HR management include Employee and Labor Relations and HR Technologies.

-Our Master of Science in HR Management and Organizational Effectiveness program is taught by the area’s leading practitioner faculty and industry partners.
+Our Master of Science in HR Management program is taught by the area’s leading practitioner faculty and industry partners.
 Graduates in this program have found careers in human resources as HR management advisors and as compensation administrators.
 View our testimonials to learn more about what makes our graduates so successful.

 Named One of the Best HR Degree Programs